-Nursing home residents who are wholly or partially dependent on others to move and re-position them, such as folks who are confined to bed or who are wheelchair-bound, are at risk for developing these serious wounds due to their inability to move themselves and ‘offload” the pressure of their weight from their tissues.
+Bed sores can affect anyone who is unable to effectively move and re-position themselves.
+Nursing home residents are frequently dependent on others, whether in whole or in part, to move and re-position them and thus are at high risk for developing pressure injuries.
+It is not uncommon for these folks to be confined to bed or wheelchair-bound, and their inability to move themselves and ‘offload” the pressure of their weight from their tissues is a source of danger to them.
 Residents admitted to nursing homes, assisted living facilities, hospitals, group homes and other medical settings have a disproportionately greater risk of forming these wounds than the rest of the population.

 A bedsore is a devastating injury.
 Bedsores can lead to infection, the shutdown of various body systems, and death, particularly in an elderly or physically challenged person.
 When a nursing home resident dies from a bedsore caused by negligent medical care, the surviving family members may be able to take legal action by filing a “wrongful death” lawsuit against the persons or facilities responsible.
 Meritorious claims generally result in a monetary award, either through a trial or out-of-court settlement.

 Q: Should I Bring a Lawsuit for the Wrongful Death of my Loved One?

 A: The decision on whether or not to sue is a personal one, but it is important to note that there is nothing wrong with doing so.
 In fact, you may be doing a service to your community by filing the claim.
 The behavior of many persons or entities, particularly large corporations, are driven by financial considerations.
 By holding the wrongdoers accountable for their actions, you may succeed in changing the facility’s attitude and approach, and thus reduce the odds that others will meet a similar fate.